 Teaching and Learning

-- McLoughlin I, Garrety K, Wilson R. The Digitalization of Health Care: Electronic Health Records and the Disruption of Moral Orders.
+- McLoughlin IP, Garrety K, Wilson R. The Digitalization of Health Care: Electronic Records and the Disruption of Moral Orders.
 Oxford: Oxford University Press, 2017.
-In Press.

 - Lowe T, Wilson R. Playing the game of Outcomes-Based Performance Management.
 Is gamesmanship inevitable?
 Evidence from theory and practice.
-Social Policy and Administration 2016, (ePub ahead of Print).
+Social Policy and Administration 2017, 51(7), 981-1001.

 - Wilson R, Jackson P, Ferguson M. Science or alchemy in collaborative public service?
 Challenges and future directions for the management and organization of joined-up government.
 Public Money and Management 2016, 36(1), 1-4.

 - Dow A, Vines J, Comber R, Wilson R. ThoughtCloud: Exploring the Role of Feedback Technologies in Care Organisations .
 In: CHI Conference on Human Factors in Computing Systems.
 2016, San Jose, CA, USA: ACM Press.